bazelbuild/rules_python/proposals/2018-10-25-selecting-between-python-2-and-3.md

 The Python mode becomes "non-sticky" and `srcs_version` validation becomes less strict.
 Building a `py_library` target directly will not trigger validation.
 Building a `py_binary` that depends on a `py_library` having an incompatible version will only fail if the dependency occurs via transitive `deps`, and not when it occurs via other paths such as a `data` dep or a `genrule` that produces a source file.

 The `"py"` provider of Python rules gains two new boolean fields, `has_py2_only_sources` and `has_py3_only_sources`.
-(As an implementation matter, the provider may also gain undocumented internal fields for help in reporting an offending py_library with incompatible sources in error messages.)
+Existing Python rules are updated to set these fields.
+Dependencies of Python rules that do not have the `"py"` provider, or those fields on that provider, are treated as if the value of the fields is `False`.

 A new `select()`-able target is created at `@bazel_tools//tools/python:python_version` to return the current Python mode.
 It can be used in the `flag_values` attribute of `config_setting` and always equals either `"PY2"` or `"PY3"`.
 (In the future this flag may be moved out of `@bazel_tools` and into `bazelbuild/rules_python`.
 It may also be made into a `build_setting` so that it can replace the native `--python_version` flag.)
 It is disallowed to use `"python_version"` in a `config_setting`.